johan162/hpdf_table/docs/GettingStarted.md

 hpdftbl_t tbl = hpdftbl_create_title(num_rows, num_cols, table_title);
 ```

-A table title occupies the top of the table in it's own row which isn't part of the counting if the normal columns.
+A table title occupies the top of the table in its own row which isn't part of the counting if the normal columns.

 ![Figure 6 - tut_ex04.png](screenshots/tut_ex05.png)
 ***Figure 6:*** *Adding a title for the table. (@ref tut_ex05.c "tut_ex05.c")*

-It is possible to adjust the colors, font-properties, and aignments of the title with two additional functions `hpdftbl_set_title_style()` and `hpdftbl_set_title_halign()`
+It is possible to adjust the colors, font-properties, and alignments of the title with two additional functions `hpdftbl_set_title_style()` and `hpdftbl_set_title_halign()`

 ## Adjusting fonts and colors

-The one thing we have skipped over so far and just used the defaults is the look&feel of the table
+The one thing we have skipped over so far and just used the defaults is the look & feel of the table
 as far as colors and fonts go.
-It is possible to adjust these setting at several different granularities.
+It is possible to adjust these setting at several levels of granularity.
-It is possible to
+It is possible to:

 1. Adjust the entire table in one go using `hpdftbl_set_content_style()`
 2. Adjust one entire column using `hpdftbl_set_col_content_style()`
 2. Adjust one entire row in using `hpdftbl_set_row_content_style()`
 2. Adjust individual cells using `hpdftbl_set_content_style()`

-It is also possible to adjust the color and thickness of the borders but we will not discuss this more here and instead refer the reader to the API documentation.
+It is also possible to adjust the color and thickness of the borders,
+but we will not discuss this more here and instead refer the reader to the API documentation.

-@note We should also mention that there is a concept of a look&feel theme for the table which can be used to adjust all the parameters at once.
-This is discussed in "Using themes".
+@note We should also mention that there is a concept of a look & feel theme for the table which can be
+used to adjust all the parameters at once.
+This is discussed in @ref sec-themes "Using themes".